ESSUAlberta/Documentation/README.md

 ## Introduction

 The ESS Website is hosted by an ENGG IT server.
 Engg IT's office can be found on the first floor of Donadeo ICE at 1-300.
 They have access to our DNS records and house the server locally.
 To add subdomains or edit any `A` or `CNAME` values, you must contact ENGG IT.
-You can also setup an account on their helpdesk by talking to them or sending them an email at [enggit@ualbert.ca](mailto:enggit@ualberta.ca).
+You can also setup an account on their helpdesk by talking to them or sending them an email at [enggit@ualberta.ca](mailto:enggit@ualberta.ca).

 ## SSH